geksiong/gs-garden/projects/music_server.md

 - The way to use this is to go into 'Settings > Player > Synchronise' and select the Chromecast player you wish to sync with.
 - Volume can be separately controlled for each device.
 - On the Material Skin GUI, you can click on the Raspberry Pi icon on the top left to quickly manage the synchronised devices.

+### Other plugins

+I also installed the following plugins:

+- Podcasts
+- Song Info + Song Lyrics
+- What was that Tune?

+The following plugins I haven't used yet but look interesting:

+- SqueezeboxEQ - equaliser
+- SqueezeCloud - integration with SoundCloud
+- SqueezeESP32 - hardware based on ESP32